koders-in/KompleteAIO/README.md

 ### Link opener

+-   It Links Outside Box!
--   Add and remove keywords (Both positive and negative)
+-   Monitors negative and positive keywords
--   Url appender
+-   It supplements the URLs
--   Add specific channel ids
+-   It attaches specific channel ids.
--   Ignore Discord/Twitter Links
+-   Neglects the Discord/Twitter Links
--   Plays sounds! :you might want to turn your speaker up:
+-   It's your Justin Speaker: turn your speakers on!

 ##### _A cool demo_